 Be prepared to reschedule this meeting a few times before you actually get in; the interviewer is providing this meeting as a courtesy and may not have a lot of extra time.
 Informational interviews tend to be casual and informal.
 Don’t request too much time – 20 minutes is sufficient if it falls on you to make the suggestion.
 Whatever time you commit to, be sure to avoid going over.
 The interviewer is being generous with their time and you won’t want to abuse that generosity.

 Send a Thank you note

 A thank you note is critical here — it could make the difference between a company remembering you and forgetting you.
 When you go into an informational interview, the company is not necessarily hiring at the moment.
-So if you are still interested in the company after the meeting, you’ll want to stay actively on the company’s radar.
+So if you are still interested in the company after the meeting, you’ll want to stay active on the company’s radar.
 To do this, get a business card from every person you speak to and then send a thank you note to each.
-After-all they were quite generous with their time.
+After all they were quite generous with their time.
 If you’re not sure about what to include in your note, here is our recommendation on post-interview thank you’s.

 Send follow-up notes

 In addition to your thank you notes, you’ll also want to send follow up notes to appropriate people, maybe the person who interviewed you and your potential boss if they are different people.
 Send notes every few months so your name stays fresh in their minds.
 The follow-up notes should contain some news or some kind of update to something you discussed while you were there.
 Let the company know you are still interested and you still think about your visit.
 If someone shared contacts with you, you MUST circle back and let them know once you’ve followed up with the new contact as well as the status.
 Did you schedule a meeting with the shared contact?
 What was the outcome?
 Did they provide more valuable contacts?
 Did it result in an interview?
 A new insight?
 All of this is a subtle way to communicate that you do what you say you’ll do, you’re serious about getting into this industry and your initial contact’s shared contact is appreciated.